Drop-in Office Hour Services

 Greetings!
 It is an honor and privilege to serve the UC Irvine community as the Program Coordinator of the Center for Black Cultures, Resources & Research (CBCRR).

 I am an alumnus of UCI, Class of 2018 with a B.A.
 Economics.
 Among my many roles as a student leader on campus, I have served in the following capacities: Special Assistant for Financial Affairs at the Center for Black Cultures, Resources and Research at UC Irvine; Outreach Student Coordinator for SOAR at UC Irvine; and IRISE Student Coordinator at UC Irvine.
 Within these leadership roles, I was able to focus on underserved underrepresented, low-income, first-year, and first-generation students by designing, developing, and implementing educational programs and events.
 My role encompassed program planning while serving as a liaison and resource for Black student organizations and other centers on campus.
-I have worked closely with student organizations and taught seminars that promoted leadership training, but also supported student-initiated outreach projects, fostering leadership development and empowerment, and addressed educational access needs of underrepresented and underserved students.
-My goal is to strengthen the Black community on campus while bringing a breadth and depth of student service and student programming experience.
+I have worked closely with student organizations and taught seminars that promoted leadership training but also supported student-initiated outreach projects, fostering leadership development and empowerment and addressing the educational access needs of underrepresented and underserved students.
+I aim to strengthen the Black community on campus while bringing a breadth and depth of student service and programming experience.

-I also serve as the Vice-President of the Black Faculty and Staff Association at UC Irvine developing programs and events to establish a consistent, positive, and respectful rapport with the Black community on campus.
+I also have served as the Vice-President of the Black Faculty and Staff Association at UC Irvine developing programs and events to establish a consistent, positive, and respectful rapport with the Black community on campus.

 Contact Info: email: nduke@uci.edu | phone number: 949-824-4475